Table of Contents

 Change Spacing Between Paragraphs

-Choosing [RGB] Colors in the Colors Dialog Box
+Choosing Specific [RGB] Colors in the Colors Dialog Box

 Creating/Inserting a Table of Contents (video)